RangoGM/ccna-labs/07 Static Routing (CML + PKT)/README.md

 *(Ping suddenly stop when shut down **1 primary link** of **total 2** between src and dst Routers & **not changing to backup** path too)*

+> [!WARNING]
-When a primary link fails, the local router successfully switches to the floating static path.
+> - When a primary link fails, the local router successfully switches to the floating static path.
 However, the remote router remains unaware of the failure and continues to forward return traffic toward the dead link.
 Without a mechanism to communicate link states between nodes, the data simply drops into a routing black hole.

-Manual path management is clearly not scalable for high-availability environments...
+> - Manual path management is clearly not scalable for high-availability environments...

+> [!TIP]
-**That’s why we will be deploying Dynamic Routing Protocols in the next lab.** 😉
+> **That’s why we will be deploying Dynamic Routing Protocols in the next lab.** 😉

 ---